fumlig/website/website/content/posts/faster-cpp-io.md

 groups:
   - posts
 draft: true
 lead: Some tricks for faster C++ input and output.
-author: Oskar Lundin

 tags:
   - c++
   - test tag
 ---

-A header file with faster I/O for C++.
+Complete header file with all functions.

 ```cpp
 ///